 Laptop Buying Guide - Part 3

-This company (also the parent of of the GPU maker formerly known as ATI) has recently launched second generation of A-Series accelerated processing units, previously known by the code name Trinity.
+This company (also the parent of the GPU maker formerly known as ATI) has recently launched new generation of accelerated processing units.
 Rather than CPU, or central processing unit, AMD these days uses the term APU, or accelerated processing unit, meaning that a CPU and discrete-level GPU are combined.

-If you're looking at a laptop (or a desktop PC, for that matter), chances are it has an Intel CPU in it.
-The current line confusingly has the same product names as the previous two generations.
-But the new chips, introduced in the second half of 2012, are also known by the code name Ivy Bridge (the previous generation was Sandy Bridge).
+If you're looking at a laptop, tablet, hybrid, or even a desktop PC, chances are it has an Intel CPU in it.
+The current line confusingly has the same product names as the previous three generations.
+But the new chips, launched starting in June 2013, are also known by the code name Haswell (the previous generation was Ivy Bridge).

-The 2012 Ivy Bridge (or third-generation) laptop CPUs are easy to spot, as they have a part number that begins with the number 3.
-For example, one of our Ivy Bridge test systems has an Intel i7-3720QM CPU.
-A similar Sandy Bridge test system from last year had an Intel Core i7-2820QM.
+These 2013 fourth-generation CPUs are easy to spot, as most have a part number that begins with the number 4.
+For example, Sony's new Vaio Pro 13 has a 1.6GHz Intel Core i5-4200U CPU.
 A more detailed list of processors is available from Intel here.

 - Core i3 -- Found in many budget and midrange laptops, this dual-core CPU is fine for everyday computing.